ansys/pyworkbench/doc/source/user_guide.md

 ```

 ### File handling
 Data files can be uploaded to the server or downloaded from the server, using `upload_file` or `download_file` API.
-The client-side working directory is used to hold these files.
+The client-side working directory is used to hold these files unless absolute paths or target directory is specified.
 There is also a working directory on the server for the same purpose.
-The server's working directory can be obtained via Workbench query `GetServerWorkingDirectory()` that runs on server.
+The server's working directory can be obtained via Workbench query `GetServerWorkingDirectory()` that runs on the server.

 For example, this uploads all part files with a given prefix and all agdb files in the working directory, plus another file outside of the working directory, from client to server:
 ```